Contemporary architecture: Museums

 The De Young Museum in San Francisco was designed by the Swiss architects Herzog & de Meuron.
 It opened in 2005, replacing an older structure that was badly damaged in an earthquake in 1989.
 The new museum was designed to blend with the park's natural landscape and resist strong earthquakes.
 The building can move up to 3 ft on ball-bearing sliding plates and viscous fluid dampers that absorb kinetic energy.

-The Zentrum Paul Klee by Renzo Piano is an art museum near Berne Switzerland located next to an autoroute in the Swiss countryside.
+The Zentrum Paul Klee by Renzo Piano is an art museum near Bern, Switzerland, located next to an autoroute in the Swiss countryside.
 The museum blends into the landscape by taking three rolling hills made of steel and glass.
 One building houses the gallery (which is almost entirely underground to preserve the fragile drawings of Klee from the effects of sunlight).
 At the same time, the other two "hills" contain an education center and administrative offices.

 The Centre Pompidou-Metz, in Metz, France, (2010), a branch of the Centre Pompidou museum of modern art in Paris, was designed by Shigeru Ban, a Japanese architect who won the Pritzker Prize for Architecture in 2014.
 The roof is the most dramatic feature of the building; it is a 90 m wide hexagon with a surface area of 8,000 m2, composed of sixteen kilometers of glued laminated timber, that intersect to form hexagonal wooden units resembling the cane-work pattern of a Chinese hat.
 The roof's geometry is irregular, featuring curves and counter-curves over the entire building, particularly the three exhibition galleries.
 The entire wooden structure is covered with a white fiberglass membrane, and a coating of teflon protects from direct sunlight and allows light to pass through.

 The Louis Vuitton Foundation by Frank Gehry (2014) is the gallery of contemporary art located adjacent to the Bois de Boulogne in Paris was opened in October 2014.
 Gehry described his architecture as inspired by the glass Grand Palais of the 1900 Paris Exposition and by the enormous glass greenhouses of the Jardin des Serres d'Auteuil near the park, built by Jean-Camille Formigé in 1894–95.
 Gehry had to work within strict height and volume restrictions, which required any part of the building over two stories to be made of glass.
 The building is low because of the height limits, sited in an artificial lake with water cascading beneath the building.
 The interior gallery structures are covered in a white fiber-reinforced concrete called Ductal.
 Similar in concept to Gehry's Walt Disney Concert Hall, the building is wrapped in curving glass panels resembling sails inflated by the wind.
 The glass "Sails" are made of 3,584 laminated glass panels, each one a different shape, specially curved for its place in the design.
 Inside the sails is a cluster of two-story towers containing 11 galleries of different sizes, with flower garden terraces, and rooftop spaces for displays.